docker/cli/docs/reference/commandline/run.md

 you give the container the full access to create and manipulate the host's Docker daemon.

-On Windows, the paths must be specified using Windows-style semantics.
+On Windows, you must specify the paths using Windows-style path semantics.

 ```powershell
 PS C:\> docker run -v c:\foo:c:\dest microsoft/nanoserver cmd /s /c type c:\dest\somefile.txt